adfinis/pyproject/README.rst

    test_dep: .deps/jinja2 my_custom_cextension

-* If you need additional dependencies for tests add them to .requirments.txt in the project.
+* If you need additional dependencies for tests add them to .requirements.txt in the project.

 Docker helper